 You can find all our videos via our graphicxtras channel on youtube.
-You can find out how to mottle shapes, how to distort the designs, combine with text, load the designs, use as paths, use as shape layers, how to re-color, how to combine the designs into patterns and much more.
-If you would like to see a video about the arc designs, please contact us and I will try and create a video or two or three on the subject in Adobe PS CC 2014 or perhaps earlier (I don't have all the versions of PS active)
+You can find out how to mottle shapes, how to distort them, combine with text, load them, use as paths, use as shape layers, how to re-color, how to combine them into patterns and much more.
+If you would like to see a video about the arcs, please contact us and I will try and create a video or two or three on the subject in Adobe PS CC 2014 or perhaps earlier (I don't have all the versions of PS active)